ANZ Offers Solar Panel & Batteries Loan at 1% Interest - Westpac Offering 0% Interest Loans! Find out more

 Thin-film solar panels have cells made up by a thin layer of photovoltaic material deposited on a substrate.
 Thin-film panels are not as robust as the above two types of solar panels and are not expected to last as long.

-You can expect the solar panels to last more than twenty-five years.
-The average lifespan of a system has not yet been calculated because many of the first solar panels are still producing power today.
+You can expect the solar panels to last more than twenty-five years, as all solar panels have at least a 25-year performance warranty, some now offer a 30-year performance warranty.
 The inverter may need replacing in about twelve to fifteen years.

 Different components of the system will come with different warranty lengths.
-Normally solar panels have a 25 year performance warranty, with a 5-10 year workmanship and material warranty.
-Inverters normally have 5 year warranties that you can often pay extra for a 10 year warranty.
+Normally solar panels have a 25-30 year performance warranty, with a 10-25 product warranty.
+Inverters normally have a 5-12 year warranty.
+The workmanship on the solar installation is normally around 10 years.

 There is very little maintenance involved with a solar panel system.
 You may want to give your panels a quick wash once a year with some soapy water and a soft brush.
 Most solar power systems come with online monitoring software.
-I would recommend solar power owners to check the monitor at least once a month, if there is a signifcant drop in power production that can't be explained by the recent weather, it is then recommended you call the company that installed the solar power system and ask them to look into it.
+I would recommend solar power owners to check the monitor at least once a month, if there is a significant drop in power production that can't be explained by the recent weather, it is then recommended you call the company that installed the solar power system and ask them to look into it.
+View our full solar maintenance guide here.

 Yes.
 You can ask for a system that will allow for scaling-up in the future.
 This usually requires that you purchase an inverter larger than that of your current system size.
 For example, by purchasing a 3-kW system with a 5-kW inverter, you can scale up to a 5-kW system in the future.
 There are some limitations to doing this, so make sure you ask your sales representative about this option before you go ahead with a system.

-Your solar power system will automatically shut down for safety reasons.
-If you need power during blackouts, ask your sales representative about the possibility of adding a backup battery bank to the system.
+The grid-connected solar power system will automatically shut down for safety reasons.
+If you need power during blackouts, ask your sales representative about the possibility of adding solar batteries, such as a Tesla Powerwall or sonnenBattery to the system, which will still allow the solar power system to operate during a black-out.

 Before a solar power system can be considered renewable and clean, it needs to pay its debt for the energy used to create it.
 This is known as 'embodied energy'.
 Recovering this energy will take approximately two years.
 The solar panels can then expect to generate clean electricity for at least twenty-three years.

-Usually, the inverter is placed alongside the fuse box.
+Usually, the solar inverter is placed alongside the fuse box or in the garage.
 The inverter is silent and has a display to show the electricity generated.
-Other data options, such as the total electricity generated since installation, are available.
+Some solar inverters can be mounted on an exterior wall.